lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 ```

 ## Initial landcover parameters
 Some parameters of landcover at the beginning of simulation should be defined.
-The fields and descriptions are shown in Table 7.
+The fields and descriptions are shown in [Tab.
+LUCC Lookup](@ref tab_soil_lookup).
 Please refers to the predefined database `seims/preprocess/database/CropLookup.csv` and `LanduseLookup.csv`.

-Table 7 Fields and descriptions in the lookup table of initial landcover parameters
+\anchor tab_lucc_lookup **Tab.
+Fields and descriptions in the lookup table of initial landcover parameters**

 |      Field name     |      Datatype     |      Unit     |      Description     |
 |---|---|---|---|